SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 {% endhighlight %}

 Here I've created two new data types: `Nucleotide`, and `AminoAcid`.
-These new data types consist of unique value constructors and the type synonyms `NucleicSeq`, `ProteinSeq` declare my intent to work with these sequences as lists of their respective building blocks.
+These new data types have their own value constructors.
+The type synonyms `NucleicSeq`, `ProteinSeq` declare my intent to work with these sequences as lists of their respective building blocks.

-Let's get a quick feel for how we can work with this new system and see how it prevents some of the aforementioned weirdness:
+Let's get a quick feel for this system and how it prevents some of the weirdness from before:

 {% highlight haskell %}
 ghci> let mydna = [Guanosine, Adenine, Thymine, Thymine, Adenine, Cytosine, Adenine]